firefoxfoxthrot/developer-web-site/_pages/animated-qrs.md

 transmission of larger amounts of information, particularly as more signers were added.
-Solving this problem required a new type of QR: the animated QR, which transmits several QR frames that together comprise the entirity of a large set of digital data, such as a PSBT.
+Solving this problem required a new type of QR: the animated QR, which transmits several QR frames that together comprise the entirety of a large set of digital data, such as a PSBT.

 ### Adoption Problems

-Prior to Blockchain Commons' release of URs and Animated QRs, PSBTs could not be reliably transmitted using QR codes.
-As a result of this need, Blockchain Commons' Animated QRs have seen [wide adoption](/usr/adoption/) in the wallet developer community.
+Prior to Blockchain Commons' release of Animated QRs, PSBTs could not be reliably transmitted using QR codes.
+As a result of this need, Blockchain Commons' Animated QRs have seen [wide adoption](/ur/adoption/) in the wallet developer community.

 The use of an interoperable specification for encoding, fragmenting, sequencing, transmitting, recombining, and decoding data is what allows Animated QRs to defeat the NASCAR problem.
-Already, software wallets that don't Blockchain Commons' specifications are building up huge menus of hardware devices, with different interactions required for each.
-Wallets using the UR standard can instead present a unified communication methodology, making interaction with other devices effortless.
+Already, software wallets that don't use Blockchain Commons' specifications are building up huge menus of hardware devices, with different interactions required for each.
+Wallets using the Uniform Resources standard can instead present a unified communication methodology, making interaction with other devices effortless.

 ## How Do Animated QRs Work?

 Blockchain Commons' Animated QRs are built atop the [Uniform Resource (UR) specification](/ur/) to ensure their interoperability among many wallets.
-URs are fundamentally a self-describing data encoding, but they can also be fragmented and sequenced.
+URs are fundamentally self-describing URIs that package CBOR data and that can also be fragmented and sequenced.
 This allows a much larger data set to be broken into smaller segments and later to be recombined, all in a carefully specified way.
 To create Animated QRs, fragments are created that are each small enough to be encoded in a QR that will be readable by average consumer devices.